cheat/cheat/README.md

 Enabling Syntax Highlighting
 ----------------------------
-`cheat` can provide syntax highlighting on your cheatsheets if so desired.
+`cheat` can apply syntax highlighting to your cheatsheets if so desired.
 To enable this feature, set a `$CHEATCOLORS` environment variable:

 ```bash